FoodAskew |

 2. In a large skillet over medium heat, combine remainder of onion, garlic, & tomato paste.
 Cover & cook for 5 minutes.

 3. Stir in butter until melted.
-Stir in flour, oregano, cumin, red pepper, chilli powder, tomatoes, beef, & Jack Daniels.
+Stir in flour, oregano, cumin, red pepper, chili powder, tomatoes, beef, & Jack Daniels.
 Cook uncovered for 8 minutes, stirring occasionally.

 4. Stir in the beans & cook for another 4 minutes, stirring occasionally.
 Salt, pepper, & other spices to taste.